Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 *Return:* The string value to show on the tutorial page for this role.
 Can be HTML and will be rendered within a `<div>`

-**TTTUpdateRoleState()** - Called after role states and role weapon states have been updated.
-At this point you can be assured that a role belongs to the team it has been configured to be on.\
+**TTTUpdateRoleState()** - Called after globals are synced but but before role colors and strings are set.
+Can be used to update role states (team membership) and role weapon (buyable, loadout, etc.) states based on configurations.\
 *Realm:* Client and Server\
 *Added in:* 1.2.7